Mazes and Monsters

 Mazes and Monsters, also known as Rona Jaffe's Mazes and Monsters, is a 1982 American made-for-television film directed by Steven Hilliard Stern about a group of college students and their interest in a fictitious role-playing game (RPG) of the same name.
-The film stars Tom Hanks in his first lead acting role.
+The film stars Tom Hanks in his first lead role.

 Plot

 The film begins in medias res with a scene in which a reporter meets with police searching a cavern.
 He is told a game of Mazes and Monsters got out of hand.

 Robbie Wheeling starts college at Grant University and soon develops a group of friends, all of whom have personal problems and issues.
 Jay-Jay feels marginalized by his mother, who constantly redecorates his room since she cannot make up her mind about the best look.
 In his "self-decorating", he wears a variety of unusual hats.
 Kate has had a series of failed relationships, and suffers from her father leaving home; Daniel's parents reject his dream of becoming a video game designer; and Robbie's alcoholic mother and strict father fight constantly, and he is still tormented by the mysterious disappearance of his brother, Hall.
 They are fans of Mazes and Monsters, a fantasy role-playing game over which Robbie was kicked out of his last school when he became too obsessed with it.
 Though he is reluctant, the other three students convince him to start playing again with them.

 Through the course of playing the game, Robbie and Kate begin a romantic relationship; he confides in her that he still has nightmares about his missing brother.
 Eventually, Jay-Jay, upset by feeling left out by his friends, decides to commit suicide in a local cavern.
 In the process of planning it, he changes his mind and decides the cavern would be better suited to a new Mazes and Monsters campaign.
 He kills off his character to force them to start a new campaign, in which he says they will be living out their fantasy.
 He proposes playing his new game in a disused and condemned cavern, and dismisses the warnings from his friends – who reluctantly agree to participate.

 During the actual spelunking, Robbie experiences a psychotic episode involving the last time he saw his brother, and hallucinates that he has slain a monster called a Gorvil.
 From this point forward, Robbie believes he is actually his character, the cleric Pardieu.
 This leads him to break off his relationship with Kate (to maintain celibacy) and start drawing maps that will lead him to a sacred place he has seen in his dreams, the Great Hall.
 In his dream, the Great Hall tells him to go to the Two Towers, and he disappears.